Interactions-Nexus/Nexus-Wiki/guides/mobile-wallet/using-the-wallet.md

 ![mobile-wallet-sync.jpeg](/mobile-wallet-sync.jpeg) <p align = center>*Nexus Wallet Synchronize screen*</p>

+## Login
 Once the wallet it fully synched, it will launch the Login screen

 ![mobile-wallet-login-screen.jpeg](/mobile-wallet-login-screen.jpeg)<p align = center>*Nexus Wallet Login Screen*</p>

 The user has to enter his login credentials (username, password and PIN).
 There are two options to `Remember username` and `Keep me logged in` which the user can choose as per his preference.
-Cick on the`LOG IN` button which will login and take the user to the main account page.
+Cick on the`LOG IN` button which will login and load the wallet overview page.

+## Create User
-New users will have to first create a Nexus account, select the `Register` page on the bottom bar (marked in red)
+New users will have to first create a Nexus account, select the `Register` page on the bottom bar (marked in red) which will load the register screen.

 ![moile-wallet-register.jpg](/moile-wallet-register.jpg)<p align = center>*Nexus Wallet Register Screen*</p>

 If the user needs to recover his account, select the `Recover` page on the bottom bar (marked in red)

+## Restore

 ![mobile-wallet-recover.jpg](/mobile-wallet-recover.jpg)<p align = center>*Nexus Wallet Recover Screen*</p>